321barney/DevSprintScaffolder/replit.md

 ## Overview
 Trip to Work is a Morocco-focused tourism and service platform where tourists and buyers can discover and book services from verified providers (transport, tours, handymen, guides).
 Providers build their brand with public profiles, photo portfolios, and verified credentials.
 The platform features maps integration, GPS tracking, AI-assisted pricing, photo uploads, and multi-language support (FR/AR/EN with RTL).

-## Current Status: Phase 1 Monetization Complete ✅
+## Current Status: Phase 2 Infrastructure Complete ✅ (Trip to Work Pivot)

 ### Core MVP Features (Pre-Phase 1)
 - ✅ Multi-step job posting flow (category → description → location/budget)